 Veteran Addiction Treatment: VA MISSION Act & Community Care Programs

-Does VA Insurance Cover Mental Health and Co-Occurring Disorders?
+Do VA Benefits Cover Mental Health and Co-Occurring Disorders?

 Services offered at the VA include:1